It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 Take a look at this opt-in form from Madewell:

 You must be wondering why I have added the same picture twice.
 Exactly!
-That’s the point – the first picture is their desktop version and the second is mobile version – both are exactly the same.
+That’s the point – the first picture is their desktop version of the popup and the second is mobile version of the same popup – both are exactly the same.

 To give visitors a good experience on a mobile device: you should reduce the form fields to the least number as possible.